spectricarus/EGL314_TeamF/README.md

 software, hardware, and enclosure design.
 The system uses a Raspberry Pi, touchscreen display, USB webcam, OpenCV, and MediaPipe to capture a user photo, remove the original background, replace it with a selected background, and save the final output image.
-The hardware is contained inside a 3D-printed enclosure that is specially designed to properly mount a Raspberry Pi, a 7 inch touchscreen and a USB camera
+The hardware is contained inside a 3D-printed enclosure that is specially designed to properly mount a Raspberry Pi, a 7 inch touchscreen and a USB camera.

 ## How the software and hardware fit together